How to use cold to stop nose bleeds

 How to stop a nosebleed with a cold pack

-NOTE: If bleeding persists for longer than 20 minutes seek medical help.
+NOTE: If bleeding persists for longer than 20 minutes, or it is particularly heavy then seek medical assistance.

 What causes nosebleeds in children?